AlbinSony/PortFolio-Old/README.md

 ### Hi there
 Front End Dev//
-HolD on Tight and Off You Go
+Hold on Tight and Off You Go